socadk/design-practice-repository/README.md

 * Feel free to create GitHub issues.
 * Submit pull requests.
 If you do so, we assume that you own the IP you submit, agree to open source it under the license of this repository and therefore comply with this [Developer Certificate of Origin](https://developercertificate.org/).
-    * The [contributing](./contributing) folder has templates for artifact, activity, role descriptions.
+    * The ["contributing" folder](./contributing) has templates for artifact, activity, role descriptions.
 * [Contact us](https://ozimmer.ch/about/) to discuss collaboration and integration opportunities.

 More information can be found [here](contributing/CONTRIBUTING.md).